As seen in:

 Anything you can think of that sets you apart from the crowd is worth adding.
 The more passion it shows for UX, the better.

 For example, any UX research certifications or licenses go a long way.
 Maybe you’ve done some volunteer work, have various passion projects on the side, or are a regular columnist or a UX trend-tracking blog.
 Each of those would score you bonus points, as would foreign language skills.

 7. Send a Cover Letter with Your UX Researcher Resume

-Well, do you need a website to have a mobile-friendly interface in 2021?
+Well, do you need a website to have a mobile-friendly interface?